-Most parents have a basic understanding of the type of structured discipline and consistency that a child needs in order to develop properly.
+Most parents have a basic understanding that disciplining a child is necessary in order for them to develop properly.
 However, parenting can often be uncomfortable, inconvenient, and hard work.
-Over time, it becomes tempting to let some of those basic proven practices slide for various ‘more convenient’ substitutes.
+Over time, it becomes tempting to let some of the basic proven practices slide for various more convenient substitutes.

 This is probably one of the most common—many parents seem to think the louder they get, the more their kids will listen.
 But deep down, every parent knows that louder voices don’t raise more obedient kids.
 In fact, this trains children to know exactly how much they can get away with before their parents reach a “snapping point,” when they know they’d better listen or else.
 Unfortunately, children know all too well how to play this game, because parents are the ones who’ve taught them the rules.Deep down, every parent knows that louder voices don’t raise more obedient kids.

 If yelling doesn’t work, threats often follow.
-Sentences that start with the words “if you do that again…” become all too common, but most often used only to achieve immediate conformity until another threat has to be given a short while later.
-One of the great dangers of threat-based parenting is that parents rarely follow through on the stated consequences, and children quickly pick up on the fact that such threats are nothing more than clouds without rain.
+Sentences that start with the words “if you do that again…” become all too common, but most often are used only to achieve immediate conformity until another threat has to be given a short while later.
+One of the great dangers of threat-based parenting is that parents rarely follow through on the stated consequences, and children quickly pick up on the fact that such threats are like clouds without rain.

-Sometimes, parents will resort to begging and pleading with their children to obey and trying to lure them into obedience with bribery.
-While there is definitely a proper place for positive incentives in parenting, using bribery as an ongoing form of training teaches children the wrong motivation for proper behavior.
-If a parent’s ultimate desire is to teach their children proper character and behavior as a way of life, using bribery can cause them to think that they always deserve to get something in return for good behavior.
+Sometimes, parents resort to begging and pleading with their children to obey or trying to lure them into obedience with bribery.
+While there is definitely a proper place for positive incentives in parenting, using bribery teaches the wrong motivation for proper behavior.
+If a parent’s ultimate desire is to teach children proper character and behavior as a way of life, using bribery can cause them to think they always deserve to get something special in return for good behavior.

-This one may not be as common, but I have seen it on multiple occasions, where parents will use the innocent and trusting nature of their child to their advantage.
-This might include making them believe you’re going to leave them behind if they don’t get a move on it or tricking them into smiling for the camera by telling them to do the opposite, and banking on their disobedience.
+This one may not be as common, but I have seen it on multiple occasions.
+Some parents use the innocent and trusting nature of a child to their advantage.
+This might include making them believe you’re going to leave them behind if they don’t get a move on or tricking them into smiling for the camera by telling them to do the opposite and banking on their disobedience.
 While trickery may work, especially at young ages, it also often works against what you are trying to accomplish in your parenting.